 - The basis of the shareholder's stock is increased by the amount of the deemed dividend.
 The manner in which the basis adjustment is made depends on whether the shareholder is a direct or indirect shareholder (as defined below).
-See Regulations section 1.1298-3(c)(6). - For purposes of the PFIC rules only, the shareholder's new holding period begins on the day following the termination date.
+See Regulations section 1.1298-3(c)(6). - Solely for purposes of applying the PFIC rules, the shareholder's new holding period begins on the day following the termination date.

-This election must be made by the due date of the shareholder's original tax return (or by filing an amended return within 3 years of the due date, as extended under section 6081, of the original return) for the tax year that includes the first day on which the qualified portion of the shareholder's holding period in the PFIC begins, as determined under section 1297(d).
+This election must be made by the due date of the shareholder's original return (or by filing an amended return within 3 years of the due date, as extended under section 6081, of the original return) for the tax year that includes the first day on which the qualified portion of the shareholder's holding period in the PFIC begins, as determined under section 1297(d).
 However see Form 8621-A (and Regulations section 1.1298-3(e)) if the 3-year period has expired.

-To make this election, check box H in Part I and complete Part IV, line 11.
+To make this election, check box H in Part II and complete Part V, line 16.
 Also attach to Form 8621 the information specified below.